dspetrich/prometheus-esp8266-bme280-exporter/README.md

 ### Hardware

-Using the "Adafruit Feather HUZZAH ESP8266".
+Using the "AZ Deliverz D1 Mini ESP8266Mod 12-F".

-Wire the DHT sensor power to the 3.3V and any GND on the ESP and wire the data output to e.g. pin 14 (aka D5).
+Wire the BME280 sensor power to the 3.3V and any GND on the ESP and wire the data output to e.g. pin 14 (aka D5).

 ### Software